Bike to SJSU

 Bicycle Parking On Campus

-You can park your bike in any open bike rack or in any one of the six on campus Bicycle Enclosures managed by AS Transportation Solutions.
+You can park your bike in open bike racks or in any of the six on campus Bicycle Enclosures managed by AS Transportation Solutions.
 There are Bike lockers within the enclosures are also available to rent.
 Bike parking is for daily use.
 Over night parking or long term storage is not reccommended.
 Visit our bicycle enclosure page for information on how to get an access.